Fetch

 > Lightweight page retrieval as a complement to browser sessions.

 Fetch lets you grab the content of any URL through Browserbase's infrastructure as a lightweight complement to browser sessions.
-Use it for quick page retrievals where you don't need interactivity — then hand off to a [browser session](/platform/browser/getting-started/create-browser-session) when you do.
+Use it for quick page retrievals where you don't need interactivity, or ask Browserbase to turn the response into markdown or structured JSON for downstream agents and pipelines.

 Requests are routed through Browserbase with a real browser User-Agent by default, and you can optionally configure custom headers, proxies, redirects, and SSL behavior.